adinh26101/adinh26101.github.io/_posts/en/2024-08-08-deploy-django-webapp-to-ec2.md

 ## 1. Introduction

 Annyeong haseyo, in this post, I’ll guide you on how to deploy a Django webapp (a love confession website) to EC2.
-*You need to sign up for an AWS account and enable billing to use the free tier, no worries about cost!*

 <a name="-create-ec2-instance"></a>
 ## 2. Create an EC2 instance